plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 The broadest Circle that holds the Purpose of the whole Organization is its ***“Anchor Circle”***.
 The Anchor Circle has no Super-Circle, and holds all authorities and Domains of the Organization.
 The Anchor Circle may change its own Purpose or Accountabilities via a Policy adopted in its Governance Process.

-The Ratifiers may define an initial structure and other Governance within the Anchor Circle upon adopting this Constitution.
+The Ratifieurs may define an initial structure and other Governance within the Anchor Circle upon adopting this Constitution.

 #### 1.3.4 Linking Into Circles